 Since beginning to enter students for the RAD examinations in 1996 Kate has never had one of her students fail.
 Examination results for previous years at Dedikated can be found here.

-On occasion, the Students will be given the opportunity to perform in a Show with other Students from various classes within the school.
+Every 2-3 years the Students will be given the opportunity to perform in a Show with other Students from various classes within the school.

 The shows are created to show the diversity of Dance, and for the children to dance to large audiences gaining confidence and a sense of performance.
 The entire experience from working in class on something different to exam work, to dancing to a deadline, working with the whole school and wearing full costumes with hair and make up is both rewarding and fulfilling.

 The children gain so much from working with other levels and seeing the show develop and grow and knowing they were an important part in that.
 And they get their name in the programme!
-The shows are also a great opportunity for Parents and Grandparents etc. to see what the Students have been learning.
+The shows are also a great opportunity for parents and grandparents etc. to see what the students have been learning.

 The school has a uniform which Students will be expected to wear, and although it is not compulsory for their first term, it usually helps the children to join in and feel part of the group.
 A student may wear tracksuit bottoms, bare feet and a t-shirt until they have a uniform.